Moving or sending goods

 What can you do if a moving company or courier loses or damages your possessions, or they are late?
-We explain your rights under the Carriage of Goods Act and the Consumer Guarantees Act.
+We explain your rights under the Contract and Commercial Law Act and the Consumer Guarantees Act.

-If you hire a company to move furniture, send a parcel by courier or check in your luggage with an airline, you're covered by the Carriage of Goods Act 1979.
+If you hire a company to move furniture, send a parcel by courier or check in your luggage with an airline, you're covered by the Contract and Commercial Law Act 2017.
 The Act gives you certain rights to compensation for loss or damage, though any contract you sign might limit those rights.

 Loss or damage

 If you don't have a written contract with the carrier, your goods will be carried at "limited carrier's risk".
 This means the carrier is liable for any unintentional loss or damage up to $2000 for each separate item.

 If you have a written contract, signed by you, it should specify the type of liability arrangement - either "limited carrier's risk", or one of these 3 options:

 - If the goods are carried "at owner's risk", the carrier is not liable for any unintentional loss or damage.